-Status: In Rehab and training - Available for adoption to the right home
+Status: Available for adoption as a pasture pet to the right home (fee: $450)

 Gryphon joined us in the summer of 2016 as a yearling.
 When she was born, her mother was hit by lightning and killed – so, she spent her first year as an orphan.
 When she arrived at Finally Home, she was terribly afraid of everyone, and not halter broke.
 She had to be rounded into and out of the trailer, we couldn't even get close enough to put a halter or lead around her.
 For her first few weeks, she wouldn't allow us to touch her and we had to set up boundaries and herd her from her stall into the arena for exercise.

 After just a few weeks though, the change was significant - she loves everyone... especially anyone who is willing to give her a good scratch!
 She makes the best faces when you find a good spot.
 She is now halter broke, and walks nicely from her stall to her turnout.
 She is sweet and social ... and visitors to the barn fall instantly in love with her as she hangs her huge head out of her stall door for some kisses.
 She nickers softly to say hi as people walk by.